Veterans Day Special (November 10, 2013) - #4391 Music & the Spoken Word

-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 November 10, Broadcast Number 4391.

 “The Star-Spangled Banner”1